-Did you know that 1 out of 10 people can actually be sure that their water is clean and safe to drink?
-People are much aware that water safety is essential to the human body.
+Did you know that 1 out of 10 people can ensure their water is clean and safe to drink?
+People are very aware that water safety is essential to the human body.
 The quality of the water you drink greatly impacts your overall health.

-Inadequate sanitation, poor protection of drinking water sources, and improper hygiene often lead to sewage and feces-contaminated water; that is the ideal breeding ground for dangerous bacteria, parasites, and other forms of viruses, and the effects of these pathogens are staggering.
+Inadequate sanitation, poor protection of drinking water sources, and improper hygiene often lead to sewage and feces-contaminated water, the ideal breeding ground for dangerous bacteria, parasites, and other viruses, and the effects of these pathogens are staggering.

 Diarrheal disease from unsafe water is one of the leading causes of death worldwide for children under 5.
 According to the UN report from 2010, microbial water-borne illnesses killed more people per year than war.

-So how can you tell whether the water you have access to from the tap is safe or drinkable?
+So, how can you tell whether the water you access from the tap is safe or drinkable?

 A Consumer’s Guide to Nation’s Drinking Water

-Water is one of the most precious resources – it is essential to life on earth.
-About 70% of Earth's surface is covered in water.
-97% of the water on earth came from the oceans and seas, while the remaining 3% is fresh water.
+Water is one of the most precious resources essential to life on Earth.
+About 70% of the Planet's surface is covered in water.
+Ninety-seven percent of the water on Earth comes from the oceans and seas, while the remaining three percent is fresh water.

 Of that small amount of freshwater, almost 2% is locked up in glaciers and ice.
 The remaining 1% of freshwater is mostly groundwater, with a small fraction filling the world's lakes and rivers.
 Thus, with this minimal amount, how can we be sure that the water we drink is clean and safe?

-Most people in the United States get their water on tap.
-These waters do meet the federal and state standards, and therefore it is indeed safe to drink.
-But due to some technical inaccuracies such as improper plumbing, the probability of having major and minor diseases is still high.
+Most people in the United States get their water on tap, which meets federal and state standards and is safe to drink.
+However, technical inaccuracies like improper plumbing still increase the probability of major and minor diseases.

-Drinking unclean water can cause diarrheal diseases such as Cholera, Typhoid, Guinea Worm, and Dysentery to common people, especially those living with HIV/AIDS, undergoing chemotherapy, transplant patients, infants, frail elderly, and pregnant women.
+Drinking unclean water can cause diarrheal diseases such as Cholera, Typhoid, Guinea Worm, and Dysentery in common people, especially those living with HIV/AIDS, undergoing chemotherapy, transplant patients, infants, frail elderly, and pregnant women.

-Though most of us are still lucky enough to drink clean water, we must still do our best to conserve it and value its importance.
+Though most of us are lucky enough to drink clean water, we must do our best to conserve it and value its importance.

 Water in America: Is It Safe to Drink?

-Those are some of the key takeaways from a new database that the Environmental Working Group (EWG) has reported.
+Those are key takeaways from a new database reported by the Environmental Working Group (EWG).

-Another report in NRDC that nearly 77 million Americans lived in places where the water systems were in some violation of safety regulations, that many relied on the systems that did not comply with standards in protecting public health.
+Another report by NRDC stated that nearly 77 million Americans lived in areas where the water systems violated safety regulations and that many relied on systems that did not comply with standards for protecting public health.

-Millions of water suppliers failed to test water safety properly; in fact, they did not report the test results to health authorities.
+Millions of water suppliers failed to test water safety properly; they did not report the test results to health authorities.

-The law governing public water sources is the Safe Drinking Water Act (SWDA), and it is a regulation passed by the US government to provide safe drinking water for all US residents.
-It is a federal law, which only applies to the public community or public water system (PWS).
+The Safe Drinking Water Act (SWDA) governs public water sources.
+The US government passed this regulation to provide safe drinking water for all US residents.
+It is a federal law that only applies to the public community or public water system (PWS).

-If something happens with water safety or its regulations, the local government has to inform people to stop drinking the water, and Community water systems are required to prepare and distribute annual reports about their water.
+Suppose something happens to water safety or regulations.
+In that case, the local government must inform people to stop drinking the water.
+Community water systems would be required to prepare and distribute annual reports about their water.

 How Safe is My Drinking Water?

 Waters produced by taps in the U.S. are very well tested and regulated by the Public Water Systems (PWS).
-PWS serves water for at least 60 days per year to not less than 15 service connections.
+PWS serves water for at least 60 days per year to at least 15 service connections.

-The safety and the standards of the Public Water Systems are defined by the U.S.’s Safe Drinking Water Act (SDWA).
-Passed by Congress last 1974, this act protects the public health by controlling the supply of the nation’s drinking water and giving protection to their sources.
+The U.S. Safe Drinking Water Act (SDWA) defines the safety and standards of public water systems.
+Passed by Congress in 1974, this act protects public health by controlling the nation’s drinking water supply and protecting its sources.

-On the other hand, the water at schools, factories, campgrounds, and restaurants, is being regulated by the U.S. Environmental Protection Agency (EPA).
+On the other hand, the U.S. Environmental Protection Agency (EPA) regulates the water at schools, factories, campgrounds, and restaurants.

-This Environmental Protection Agency administers the Safe Drinking Water Act and makes sure that their water supply is being tested regularly.
+This Environmental Protection Agency administers the Safe Drinking Water Act and ensures their water supply is regularly tested.

 The amount of contaminated water increases as our modern society develops.
 Activities such as the disposal of human, animal, and chemical wastes could create chemical, lead, and microbial contaminations that cause high probabilities of polluting the water.

-Because of this, the EPA makes sure that the waters flowing in the pipes have undergone proper treatment and disinfection to lessen the health risk.
+Because of this, the EPA ensures that the water flowing in the pipes has undergone proper treatment and disinfection to lessen the health risk.

-To know more about the waters in your home, better to ask for information or contact your water supplier.
-It is also better to ask them for regular reports so that you, too, will be updated on how your water is being regulated.
+To know more about the water in your home, ask for information or contact your water supplier.
+It is also better to ask them for regular reports so that you will be updated on how your water is being regulated.

 Where Does My Drinking Water Come From and How is it Treated?

-There are two sources where we could get our drinking water: surface water and groundwater.
+There are two sources of drinking water: surface water and groundwater.
 Surface waters include reservoirs, lakes, and rivers, while the wells and other geological formations that contain water are the groundwaters.

-Most people get their water from the surface since it is easier to attain.
-Unfortunately, since the surface water is exposed directly to the atmosphere and runoffs from the snow and rain, treating it takes more time.
+Most people get their water from the surface, which is easier to attain.
+Unfortunately, treating surface water takes longer, as it is exposed directly to the atmosphere and runoff from snow and rain.

 On the other hand, large water suppliers get water from the ground since the amount of clean water there is greater.
 Also, groundwater is less contaminated than surface water because some minor pollutants are filtered as the water seeps into the ground.

-But no matter where these waters came from, these suppliers still follow various treatment processes to delete their contaminants.
+However, regardless of where these waters come from, suppliers still follow various treatment processes to remove contaminants.

 The most common process includes these steps:

-1. Coagulation: is when the particles suspended in the water are being removed.
-Also, alum and other more chemicals are added here to attract the dirt.
+- Coagulation is when particles suspended in the water are removed.
+Alum and other chemicals are also added to attract dirt.

-2. Sedimentation: is when the heavy particles created by the alum and other chemicals are removed so that only the clean water remains.
+- Sedimentation: This is when the heavy particles created by the alum and other chemicals are removed so that only clean water remains.

-3. Filtration is when the water is filtered by layers of gravel, charcoal, and sand to remove smaller particles.
+- Filtration is when the water is filtered by gravel, charcoal, and sand layers to remove smaller particles.

-4. Disinfection: is when chemicals such as chlorine are being added to kill the bacteria or microorganisms in the water.
+- Disinfection is when chemicals such as chlorine are added to kill the bacteria or microorganisms in the water.

-5. Storage is when the water is now clean and was placed in a reservoir to be delivered to your homes.
+- Storage is when the water is clean and placed in a reservoir before being delivered to your home.

 What can you do to Protect your Drinking Water?